Referential communication in heterogeneous communities of pre-trained visual deep networks: Experiments

 \subsection{Agent generalization}

-Having tested how well the protocol can be applied to new \textit{referents}, we now consider whether it is possible to efficiently extend it to new \textit{networks}.
-We ask whether a new agent network joining an existing community of agent networks already trained to communicate with each other can efficiently learn their communication protocol.
-While the ease-of-learning question has been asked before in the emergent communication literature \cite<e.g.,>{Li:Bowling:2019,Chaabouni:etal:2022}, we are interested specifically in the realistic setup in which the agents are not designed \textit{ad-hoc} to play the referential game, but rather pre-trained, heterogeneous visual architectures.
+Having tested how well the protocol can be applied to new \textit{referents}, we now consider whether it is possible to efficiently extend it to new \textit{agents}, as in the practical scenario where a new autonomous device is added to an existing network of such items.
+In particular, we ask whether a new agent joining a community of agents already trained to communicate with each other can efficiently learn their communication protocol.

 To test ease of learning of a communication protocol, we add a single network, which we call the \textit{learner} agent, to an existing community, either as sender or as receiver.\footnote{Alternatively, a single pair of agents could initially be trained, and then all other agents could be sequentially added to the growing community.
-As we obtain comparable results when adding each learner in turn to all possible network pairs and quintuplets, we reasonably expect that this alternative setup would also lead to similar outcomes.} This new agent has to play the referential game with the original agents and learn their protocol.
+Appendix \ref{app:sequential-training} shows that the all-at-once approach we report here outperforms sequential population training.} This new agent has to play the referential game with the original agents and learn their protocol.
 To single out ease of learning of the communication protocol itself, and not the original agents’ adaptability, we freeze all communication layer parameters except for the learner agent’s.
 The new communication layer is therefore the only one being updated.
 The focus of this experiment is on the heterogeneous learners, where the new agent's vision module is different from that of the original agents.
-We nonetheless observe that, in the homogeneous case (not further reported here), communication protocols are learned very quickly, needing at most one epoch to reach perfect or near-perfect accuracy.
+We nonetheless observe that, in the homogeneous case (not reported here), communication protocols are learned very quickly, needing at most one epoch to reach perfect or near-perfect accuracy.

-While the fundamental question is whether it is possible at all to quickly add a new agent to an existing population, we are also curious about whether population-based training is inherently leading to more learnable protocols, compared to one-to-one training.
-A similar claim has been made for humans \cite{Raviv:etal:2019}, with at least some support for the hypothesis that this is also true for deep networks \cite{Cogswell:etal:2019,Li:Bowling:2019}.